EarthEngineering/protocol/EARTH-Protocol-english.md

 ### Contract Types

-There are 8 different of contract types:
+There are 8 different contract types:

 - `AccountCreateContract`
 - `TransferContract`